aosabook/500lines/modeller/modeller.markdown

 self.trackball.drag_to(self.mouse_loc[0], self.mouse_loc[1], dx, dy)
 ```

-The resulting rotation matrix is retrieved as `trackball.matrix` in the viewer when the scene is rendered.
+The resulting rotation matrix is `trackball.matrix` in the viewer when the scene is rendered.

 #### Aside: Quaternions
 Rotations are traditionally represented in one of two ways.
 The first is a rotation value around each axis; you could store this as a 3-tuple of floating point numbers.